-Israel's last strike on Syria is a sign the war is coming to a close (VIDEO)
+Israel's recent strike on Syria is a sign the war is coming to a close (VIDEO)

 Throughout the course of the war in Syria, the Israeli air force has illegally violated Syrian airspace and bombed targets in Syria several times.

-The latest incident was a strike near Palmyra, which is far deeper into Syria than Israeli jets have penetrated in the past.
+One of the latest incidents was a strike near Palmyra, which is far deeper into Syria than Israeli jets have penetrated in the past.
 Israel claims its strikes are targeting Hezbollah supply convoys.

 The Russian government did not sit idly by this time, summoning Israel’s ambassador in Moscow to provide an explanation for another violation of Syria’s sovereignty – one which presumably could endanger Russian forces in Syria.